alexsocop/LongCount/README.md

 - calculate the 260-day **Cholqʼij** cycle using Kʼicheʼ day names;
 - calculate the **Haabʼ** in either standard or Community Gran Wayebʼ mode;
 - calculate the **Lords of the Night** (`G1`–`G9`);
+- display the calendar in a two-column Mayan-numeral arrangement;
+- optionally display the Extended Long Count from Alautun through Kin;
+- switch automatically to the Extended Long Count for sufficiently distant dates;
+- accept signed Long Count components and normalize noncanonical input;
 - select an interface language from the page;
 - detect the userʼs preferred browser language;
 - remember a manually selected language when browser storage is available; and
 - support right-to-left layout for Arabic.

-The Python version also provides an arrow-key terminal interface, preserves command-line use, and can display an Extended Long Count.
+The Python version also provides an arrow-key terminal interface, preserves command-line use, and supports configurable correlation, Haabʼ numbering, and strict Long Count validation.

 ---